 The addition of "k" quantifies the amount of which a distribution is centered.
 A perfectly centered process where the mean is the same as the midpoint will have a "k" value of 1.

 Pp and Ppk use an estimate for sigma that takes into account all or total process variation including special causes (should they exist) and this estimate of sigma is the sample standard deviation, s, applies to most all situations.
 This estimation accounts for "within subgroup" and "between subgroup" variation.

 Pp and Ppk calculation is the same as Cp and Cpk respectively.
 The difference is the method in which the standard deviation is calculated for Pp and Ppk.

-The formula for calculation the standard deviation for use with Pp and Ppk is given below.
+The formula for the Ppk calculation and the standard deviation for use with Pp and Ppk is given below.
 Similar to Cpk, the minimum value of both calculations is used for Ppk.

 The Cpk and Ppk will require two calculations, selecting the minimum is the value use as baseline and to compare to customer acceptability level.
 These can be calculated using unilateral or bilateral tolerances.

-Shown in the table below is the formula for bilateral tolerances where a LSL and USL are provided.
+The formula for Cpk and Ppk is for bilateral tolerances (where a LSL and USL are provided).
 If only one specification is provided (unilateral) then the value used for Cpk and Ppk is provided by the calculation that involves the specification limit provided.